2lian/Motion-Stack/docs/source/index.rst

 ---------------------

 - **Deprecation of lvl 3, 4** Level 3 and 4 have been replaced by the much safer and versatile high level API.
+- Advanced launcher with new robot and advanced modularity.
+- Zenoh interface to replace ROS2.

 .. raw:: html